lsst-sqre/sqr-035/index.rst

 At SQuaRE we stalled for a long time on this debate, as different developers have (strong) preferences in one direction or the other.
 We eventually realise this was a false dichotomy and our desire to standardise was being applied at the wrong layer (configuration management v. deployment orchestration).

-Recommendation: Use either Helm or Kustomize (or even both - an emerging model is Helm + "last mile" Kustomize) according to the needs of the service and the prefernace of the developer.
+**Recommendation**: Use either Helm or Kustomize (or even both - an emerging model is Helm + "last mile" Kustomize) according to the needs of the service and the prefernace of the developer.
 See the section on Deployment Orchestration for dicussion.

 The other big debate in this are is whether to store configuration with the code of the service or in a deployment repository full of just the configurations of related services (or even many deployments of the one service).

-Recommendation: store deployment configuration in its own repository (eg. lsp_deploy).
+**Recommendation**: store deployment configuration in its own repository (eg. lsp_deploy).
 This makes it far easier to find if you are not familiar with the service, easier to provide GitOps support (see below) and easier to modify for different deployments.

 Secrets
 -------

 Secrets should always be curated so that they are securely stored and retrievable by the ops team.

-Recommendation: use Vault
+**Recommendation**: use Vault

 Note this should be done as early as possible given it is compatible with both imperative and declarative models.